Château de Castelnau-Bretenoux: Donjon

 Next to auditoire is the main tower or keep.
 Built during the 13th century, it stands 30m tall with three floors.
 It was mainly used for defence.
-It was remodelled in 17th century.
+It was remodelled in the 17th century.
 The main doorway stood 6m off the ground accessing the vaulted second and third floors with a spiral staircase in the wall.
 It also has two barrel-vaulted cellars.
 At some point in time, the outside of the tower wall had a wooden gallery on all four sides, indicated now by post holes.
 The top of the tower had a bronze bell from 1475 as well as battlements and machicolations accessed by a second spiral staircase.
 The bell was sold in 1827 to Belmont-Bretenoux.

 Castle chapel

-To right of the auditoire tower is the castle chapel built in 14th century, 12 m square with two bays and ribbed vaults, and a stone altar.
+To right of the auditoire tower is the castle chapel built in the 14th century, 12 m square with two bays and ribbed vaults, and a stone altar.
 The walls were painted in scenes from the Passion of Jesus, Resurrection of Jesus, and of saints but was destroyed when exposed to the elements in the past.
 There is a polychrome altar panel, and wooden staircase to gallery for the lords and an access to first floor of another part of the building.

 Kitchen

-To the right of the chapel is a kitchen built in 17th century.
+To the right of the chapel is a kitchen built in the 17th century.

 Grand balcony

 Next to the kitchen is the grand balcony.
-When the castle had lost its military function, it was built in 17th century through the curtain wall which itself was built with a semicircular tower in 15th century.
+When the castle had lost its military function, it was built in the 17th century through the curtain wall, which itself was built with a semicircular tower in the 15th century.

 Artillery tower

-The northern military tower was built in 15th century and is 14 metres in diameter.
+The northern military tower was built in the 15th century and is 14 metres in diameter.
 Consists of two lower floors used for defence purpose, and upper three floors, for residential use, with wood beam floors while the last ceiling is stone, holding up the exterior battlements.
 On all levels are gun ports and arrow slits.
 All floors are accessed by a spiral staircase.
 A shaft in front of this tower led to tunnels that exited into the countryside.